-5.2.2 Three phase power
+5.2.2 Three Phase Power

-Provision of three-phase power at each customer's point of supply contributes to network versatility.
-Some customers may require three-phase power for high powered equipment, while others may install grid-connected inverters, requiring a rebalancing of load across the phases.
+Provision of three-phase power at each consumer's point of supply contributes to network versatility.
+Some consumers may require three-phase power for high powered equipment, while others may install grid-connected inverters, requiring a rebalancing of load across the phases.